 CEO, The Sherry Lansing Foundation

 Sherry Lansing is the founder and CEO of the Sherry Lansing Foundation, a philanthropic organization focused on funding and raising awareness for cancer research, health, public, education, and encore career opportunities.
 Ms. Lansing previously served as Chairman and CEO of the Motion Picture Group of Paramount Pictures from 1992 to 2005.
 Lansing is the founder of the EnCorps Teachers Program, which retrains retired and mid-career professionals from the technology sector to serve as math and science teachers in California public schools.
 She is also the founder of PrimeTime LAUSD, which engages retirees in improving the state of public education through targeted volunteerism.
 She is a co-founder of the Big Sisters of Greater Los Angeles Future Fund, which provides college scholarships to deserving “Little Sisters.”
 Lansing currently serves as Chairperson of the Entertainment Industry Foundation’s Board of Directors.
 She also serves on the boards of The Lasker Foundation, the American Association for Cancer Research Foundation, the American Cancer Society Cancer Action Network, the Carter Center, Encore.org, and the W.M.
 Keck Foundation, as well as on the Executive Committee of Friends of Cancer Research.
 Lansing lends her energy and talents to the American Red Cross Board of Governors and STOP CANCER.
 Additionally, Lansing is a Regent of the University of California and a member of the Independent Citizens’ Oversight Committee (ICOC) of the California Institute for Regenerative Medicine.
 Lansing graduated cum laude with a Bachelor of Science Degree from Northwestern University in 1966.
 With her extensive high end business background, and her considerable expertise in the non-profit world, especially as one of the founders of the very important and effective Stand Up 2 Cancer organization, Ms. Lansing brings significant assets to helping OCF.
-Her input as we grow is invaluable, and her opinions about our direction and non-profit stewardship will help us chart us clear and effective courses of action in the future.
+Her input as we grow is invaluable, and her opinions about our direction and non-profit stewardship will help us chart clear and effective courses of action in the future.
 OCF is very lucky to have Ms. Lansing agree to join our efforts.

 CEO, Entertainment Industry Foundation

 Lisa Paulsen is President and CEO of the Entertainment Industry Foundation (EIF), the collective philanthropy for the television and film businesses.
-She engages support from the industry’s leadership, with CEOs and other senior executives from the major studios, networks, talent agencies and guilds serving on EIF’s board of directors.
+She engages support from the industry’s leadership, with CEOs and other senior executives from the major studios, networks, talent agencies and guilds the organization, serving on EIF’s board of directors.
 She also enlists some of Hollywood’s most celebrated performers to volunteer their time and talent in support of EIF’s work.
 During Lisa’s tenure as CEO, EIF has raised more than $800 million for charitable causes, with a significant portion of that going to cancer research, awareness, prevention and treatment programs.
 EIF grants have accelerated scientific breakthroughs such as the breast cancer therapy Herceptin®, which was approved by the FDA far in advance of the timeframe initially anticipated.
 Lisa has driven the launch of other EIF initiatives, including iParticipate, created to inspire more Americans to volunteer in their communities; and Rise and Honor, which raised funds for organizations that provide vital services for veterans and their families.
 With her exceptional strengths in non-profit governing, and in building effective programs that yield end metrics without match; as she did as a founding member of the extraordinary Stand up 2 Cancer effort, Ms. Paulsen has already given OCF advice that has changed the internal structure of our organization and realigned how we choose directions.
-Her advice and counsel has aided us in building our brand, and properly allocating assets to both build our organization’s capabilities, while at the same time enhancing our accomplishments.
+Her advice and counsel has aided us in building our brand, and properly allocating assets to both build our organization’s capabilities, while at the same time enhancing our missions and accomplishments.
 Her insights from the many years she has spent building The Entertainment Industry Foundation have given OCF direction that would have taken years for us to discover and implement.
 We are grateful for her willingness to help and guide us.